List of television programs broadcast by Logo

 Beginning in June 2005, Logo TV has been broadcasting programming of interest to the LGBT community.
 The network broadcasts a blend of original programming and syndicated fare previously broadcast on other networks.
 Logo offers content from a wide variety of genres, including drama, comedy, reality and documentary.
-It also airs theatrically released films which have been edited for time and content.
+Logo also previously aired theatrically released films which were edited for time and content.